wing5wong/artisan-whs-static/source/_events/2020-07-31_bookings-close-5-00pm-student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-**BOOKINGS CLOSE at 5.00pm** on Tuesday 4 August, the evening before the interviews.
+**BOOKINGS CLOSE at 5.00pm on Tuesday 4 August**, the evening before the interviews.

 [BOOK AN INTERVIEW](https://www.schoolinterviews.co.nz/) (Instructions are included with the Interim Report).